 Listen to: Fado

-Fado is a form of music which dates back to the 1800s (but who knows, really) and comprises ballads or laments often featuring sentimental, mournful or melancholic lyrics.
-It’s punctuated by love lost, longing and hardship but don’t let that deter you, fado is absolutely beautiful to listen to, captivating every ear that hears it.
-Though we didn’t get to go to any fado bars on our snappy trip to the city, we do have it on good authority that there’s a great authentic fado bar called O Faia on Rua da Barroca (pinpointed on our map at the bottom).
+Fado is a form of music which dates back to the 1800s (but who knows, really) and centres around ballads or laments which depict sentimental, mournful or melancholic lyrics.
+‘Saudade’ is the word most associated with fado and it roughly translates as ‘longing’.
+Songs from the heart with emotional lyrics, songs punctuated by love lost, memories of hardship and struggle but don’t let that deter you, fado is absolutely beautiful to listen to, captivating to every ear which hears it.

 Quirky Quarter: LXFactory